apivideo/api.video-python-client/README.md

     videos = videos_api.list()
 ```

-In this context the client will keep its authentification updated.
+In this context the client will keep its authentication updated.

-### Manual authentification
+### Manual authentication

 If you rather update the access token manually: